 10. Reset Windows 10

 - Restart your computer a few times to start Automatic Repair.

 - Select Troubleshoot > Reset this PC > Remove everything.
 Be prepared to insert Windows 10 installation media if you’re asked to.

 - Choose Only the drive where Windows is installed > Just remove my files and click the Reset button.

 - Follow the instructions on the screen to complete the reset.

-Solution 6 – Check for faulty hardware
+11. Check for faulty hardware

 If the problem still appears, even after Windows 10 reset, it means that it is caused by your hardware.
 To fix this error it’s important that you remove any recently installed hardware since it might not be fully compatible with your PC.